Table of Contents

 • What methods and procedures will be used to collect, store, and process the information?

-Additionally, we can break up data into qualitative and quantitative types.
+Additionally, we can divide data into qualitative and quantitative types.
 Qualitative data covers descriptions such as color, size, quality, and appearance.
-Quantitative data, unsurprisingly, deals with numbers, such as statistics, poll numbers, percentages, etc.
+Unsurprisingly, quantitative data deals with numbers, such as statistics, poll numbers, percentages, etc.

 Before a judge makes a ruling in a court case or a general creates a plan of attack, they must have as many relevant facts as possible.
 The best courses of action come from informed decisions, and information and data are synonymous.

-The concept of data collection isn’t a new one, as we’ll see later, but the world has changed.
+The concept of data collection isn’t new, as we’ll see later, but the world has changed.
 There is far more data available today, and it exists in forms that were unheard of a century ago.
-The data collection process has had to change and grow with the times, keeping pace with technology.
+The data collection process has had to change and grow, keeping pace with technology.

-Whether you’re in the world of academia, trying to conduct research, or part of the commercial sector, thinking of how to promote a new product, you need data collection to help you make better choices.
+Whether you’re in academia, trying to conduct research, or part of the commercial sector, thinking of how to promote a new product, you need data collection to help you make better choices.

-Now that you know what is data collection and why we need it, let's take a look at the different methods of data collection.
-While the phrase “data collection” may sound all high-tech and digital, it doesn’t necessarily entail things like computers, big data , and the internet.
+Now that you know what data collection is and why we need it, let's look at the different methods of data collection.
 Data collection could mean a telephone survey, a mail-in comment card, or even some guy with a clipboard asking passersby some questions.
 But let’s see if we can sort the different data collection methods into a semblance of organized categories.

 Primary and secondary methods of data collection are two approaches used to gather information for research or analysis purposes.
 Let's explore each data collection method in detail:

-Primary data collection involves the collection of original data directly from the source or through direct interaction with the respondents.
-This method allows researchers to obtain firsthand information specifically tailored to their research objectives.
+The first techniques of data collection is Primary data collection which involves the collection of original data directly from the source or through direct interaction with the respondents.
+This method allows researchers to obtain firsthand information tailored to their research objectives.
 There are various techniques for primary data collection, including:

 a.
 Surveys and Questionnaires: Researchers design structured questionnaires or surveys to collect data from individuals or groups.
 These can be conducted through face-to-face interviews, telephone calls, mail, or online platforms.